Yyassin/floralyfe/README.md

 ### Software Architecture & Directory Structure
 #### `pi`
+The Raspberry Pi system is written in Python.
+The system is architected as a multi-threaded applications where each major subsystems defines two dedicated threads: a main and worker thread.
+Each subsystem node derives a parent Floranode that defines its basic interface.

+`scripts/`: Holds various helper scripts for installing dependencies and configuring the python virtual environmnent.
+The remainder of the soruce code can be found under the `src/` directory.

+`config/`: Holds all system variables, namely API and server endpoints.

+`flora_node/`: Defines the FloraNode Parent class that must be inherited by all floralyfe system nodes.
+Defines the basic interface for all system nodes.

+`camera_system/`: The camera monitoring subsystem node and its associated utility functions, including luminescense and green growth estimation in `opencv_filters.py`.

+`irrigation_system/`: The automatic irrigation subsystem node and its associated helpers for maintaining soil moisture.

+`vital_system/`: The vital subsystem for measuring and transmitting plant vitals / notifications.

+`query/`: GraphQL helpers for mutating the cloud Firestore database.
+Also contains certain REST endpoint helpers, such as for creating emails.

+`test/`: Contains all unit tests.

+`timelapse/`: Contains periodically captured plant images to create a timelapse.
+The ones here are from the last demo.

+`main.py`: The main entrypoint to the Floralyfe RPi System.

+`database.py`: Creates the SQLite database and offers accessor helpers for each table.

+`ws.py`: The WebSocket client that binds the Websocket server.
+Offers functionality to send and receive messages - routes messages to appropriate node message queues.

+`Sensors.py`: Hardware helper to interface with GPIO and all system sensors and actuators.

+`util/Logger.py`: Logger helper to log debug statements.

+`util/Singleton.py`: Singleton helper to define Singleton classes.

+`gpiozero_mocks/`: Stores all hardware simulations to support development without the RPi, such as on Windows.

+`camera_standalone.py`: This file is unused but presents an example of how subsystems should be tested.
+To maintain the `src` root, all files should define a wrapper file to call them from the root.

 #### `server`
+The server is written in TypeScript and uses the Node JS framework to manage communication across application nodes.
+The server connects to a Firestore database, or an internal emulator.
+The node uses the Express framework to define two servers: one for a WebSocket and one exposing a GraphQL API with support for data subscriptions using the publisher-subscriber pattern.

+`test/`: Contains all unit tests.
+All remaining source code is found in the `src/` directory.

+`graphql/`: Contains GraphQL definitions for resolvers and the schema.
+These are largely imported from `models/`.

+`models/`: Contains model-specific defintions for GraphQL resolvers and schemas.

+`notifications/`: Containts REST notification route logic for sending emails with nodemailer.

+`server.ts`: Main entrypoint for the server - initializes and starts the server.

+`setupWebSocket.ts`: Helper to create, initialize and bind the websocket to the main express server.
+All websocket logic goes here.

+`util.ts`: Utility helpers, mainly for logging.

 #### `client`
+The client is also written in TypeScript and uses the NextJS framework along with Chakra UI to display a web interface that a user can use to interact with the Floralyfe system.
+This node is largely configuration - the majority of relevant files can be found under `client/src/lib`.

+`api/queries/`: Defines GraphQL query, subscription and mutation queries.

+`api/createQuery.ts`: Helper for requesting a GraphQL query.

+`api/plantId.ts`: Helper for requesting the plant Id API for plant identification.

+`api/pages/`: Contains all client pages (routes): login, signup, register-plants and home-dashboard.

+`api/components/components`: Contains all interface components, these are not listed for brevity.

+`api/components/hooks/useWebSocket.ts`: WebSocket client helper to connect to the websocket server, receive and send messages.
+Also binds callbacks to specific message topics.

+`api/components/layout`: Primary interface entrypoint.
+Defines layout in which components are presented.

+`api/components/util`: Contains utility helpers for GraphQL requests with apollo-client, creating toast notifications, and other logging helpers.

+`api/store/`: Zustand store and store slices for state-management and data persistence.

 ### Next Steps
+- Migrate the video feed from using WebSockets to using WebRTC.
+The latter is optimized for media transfer and will support more seamless video streaming from the RPi to the client.
+- Weather proofing and packaging the model such that it can be safely used outdoors.
+- The addition of a computer vision model to detect animals (either outdoors - squirrels, birds, rabits, etc. or indoor pets).
+- Adding a buzzer to add a audio component to notifications and to scare off animals.
+- Integrating the Plant id API further to detect plant diseases.
+- Querying registered plants in our database to suggest plant optima to users.

 ## Documentation
 For more information regarding the project, please reference the `documentation/` directory.
 There, you'll find the [project proposal](https://github.com/AbdallaAbdelhadi/SYSC3010W22_L3_G5/blob/main/documentation/Floralyfe_Proposal.pdf) and [detailed design](https://github.com/AbdallaAbdelhadi/SYSC3010W22_L3_G5/blob/main/documentation/Floralyfe_Detailed_Design.pdf) .